Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Relationship with almost complex maps to the -sphere

-\begin{remark} In \cite{bolton-vrancken-woodward}, almost complex maps $F:M \to S^6$ are classified into four types as follows: (I) full superminimal harmonic maps into $S^6$, (II) full non-superminimal harmonic maps into $S^6$, (III) full non-superminimal harmonic maps into a totally geodesic $S^5$, (IV) weakly conformal maps into $S^2 = \Pi^3 \cap S^6$ for some associative $3$-dimensional subspace $\Pi^3$.
-For a Type I map, diagram \eqref{tau} reduces to the harmonic sequence: \be{ha-seq} G^{(-3)}(f) \to G^{(-2)}(f) \to G^{(-1)}(f) \to f \to G^{(1)}(f) \to G^{(2)}(f) \to G^{(3)}(f), \ee see also \S \ref{subsec:superminimal}.
-For a Type II map, all the second fundamental forms in diagram \eqref{tau} are non-zero.
-For a Type III map, the harmonic sequence of $f$ lies in a $6$-dimensional subspace of $\rn^7$ and is periodic of period $6$. \end{remark}
+(iii) In \cite{bolton-vrancken-woodward}, almost complex maps $F:M \to S^6$ are classified into four types as follows: (I) full superminimal harmonic maps into $S^6$, (II) full non-superminimal harmonic maps into $S^6$, (III) full non-superminimal harmonic maps into a totally geodesic $S^5$, (IV) weakly conformal maps into $S^2 = \Pi^3 \cap S^6$ for some associative $3$-dimensional subspace $\Pi^3$.
+For a Type (I) map, we have $\psi_3 = G^{(3)}(f)$ and diagram \eqref{tau} reduces to the harmonic sequence: \be{ha-seq} G^{(-3)}(f) \to G^{(-2)}(f) \to G^{(-1)}(f) \to f \to G^{(1)}(f) \to G^{(2)}(f) \to G^{(3)}(f), \ee see also \S \ref{subsec:superminimal}.
+For a Type (II) map, all the second fundamental forms in diagram \eqref{tau} are non-zero, so that $G^{(3)}(f) \neq \psi_3$, however $G^{(3)}(f) \oplus G^{(-3)}(f) = \psi_3 \oplus \psi_{-3}$\,.
+For a Type (III) map, the harmonic sequence of $f$ lies in a $6$-dimensional subspace $Y$ of $\rn^7$ and is periodic of period $6$, hence $G^{(3)}(f) = G^{(-3)}(f)$ and $\psi_3 \oplus \psi_{-3} = G^{(3)}(f) \oplus Y^{\perp}$. \end{remark}